j-thach000/ppp-stroustrup/NOTES.md

 - red = warning
 - Introduce a tool with a simple concept (what does the tool do)
 - Introduce more complex programs using the tool (solving problems with the tool without fighting against it)
+- Drills: do every single one ("If you haven't done the drills, you have not "done" the book" - 0.1.2)
+- "Try this": complements drills and reinforces the just mentioned concept
+- Review Questions: seen as a complement to the exercises to review conceptual information whereas exercises reinforce practical
+- Exercises: do enough to push the limit of what you understand as difficult (no expectation to do all of them)

+// PPP Misc
+- Anything he mentions is "because you'll almost certainly need it"
+- "One sitting" per chapter isn't meant to be taken literally, realistically the drill + review + a few exercises will take a few days
+- The language of the book is very understated and things such as "This is often useful" means it's quietly emphasized but extremely important
+- "What comes after this book?" - 0.1.3
+- don't try to give 100% coverage to a topic the first time around

+// Approach
+- Recommended 15 hours a week for self study, pacing at 2 chapters a week
+- Play around with as many chapter examples as possible
+- Note all key concepts and the blue/red/green markers
+- Do the drill
+- Punch in glossary terms in own words
+- Review
+- Attempt exercises until I can identify the difficult ones
+- Try to solve at least one difficult one relative to own skill level

 // PPP Header
 #include <iostream>